arbor-sim/arbor/doc/dev/matrix_solver.rst

    \left(\frac{\sigma_i C_i}{\Delta\,t} + \sum_{\delta(i, j)} a_{ij}\right)V_i^{k+1} - \sum_{\delta(i, j)} a_ij V_i^{k+1} = \frac{\sigma_i C_i}{\Delta\,t}V_i^k + \sigma_i I_i

 where :math:`\delta(i, j)` indicates whether two CVs are adjacent.
 It is written in form of a sparse matrix, symmetric by construction.

-Note that the cable equation is non-linear as :math:`I` potentially depends on :math:`V`.
+Note that the cable equation is non-linear as the currents :math:`I` potentially depend on :math:`V`.
+We obtain the current value of :math:`I` by splitting the full operator into the 'matrix' (described here) and 'mechanism' parts (giving the currents) and assuming one part being a constant during the update of the respective other.
+However, for the matrix solver, we model _linear_ dependencies :math:`I = gV + J` and collect all higher orders in the pretended constant :math:`J` to improve accuracy and stability of the solver.
+This requires the computation of the symbolic derivative :math:`g = \partial_V I` during compilation of the mechanisms and an update to :math:`g(t)` when updating currents using that symbolic expression.

 Each *branch* in the morphology leads to a tri-diagonal block in the matrix describing the system, since *branches* to not contain interior branching